Mianlex/Jupyter-Notebook-Lab-Anaconda/Readme.md

 jupyter-lab --port="$port" --ip="$node" --config=/ceph/hpc/home/eumianlex/Jupyterlab/Mylab1.py --LabApp.name="Lab1"
 ```

-Run this Bash script every time you want to launch your notebook.
+You just need to run this bash script every time you want to launch your jupyter notebook.
 Copy and paste the first line to your new terminal in your local computer (SSH to the IP and port), and copy the output HTTP address to your local browser.
 You will launch your Jupyter Lab.

 It is strongly recommended that each lab works for one of your projects.
 Save the Bash script to a different project directory and launch it when you work on a specific project.
 Remember to use different port, configuration and lab name when running multi-client jupyter notebook/lab.

 #### For example:
 In Lab1 :